Newsletter: GL Announces MFC-R2 Signaling Emulation

 CAS Signaling in Telecom Networks - An Overview

 E1 Multi-Frequency Compelled R2 (MFC-R2) signaling is a Channel Associated Signaling (CAS) protocol used over E1 signaling networks.
 "Compelled" is to convey that each digit transmission and cessation of transmission is controlled and acknowledged by the receiver of the digit.
 MFC-R2 is used to convey addressing information along a telephone trunk between two switches in order to establish a telephone call along that path.
 In the E1 world, CAS protocols use Timeslot 16 for line signaling (also called supervision) - on hook, off hook, seizure, seizure ack, etc. Dual tones representing digits are used for called and calling numbers, sometimes called ANI (Automatic Number Identification) and DID (Direct Inward Dialing).

 During MFC-R2 signaling, different types of signals are exchanged between two switches in the process of establishing a call and those can be broadly classified as Line Signals and Inter Register Signals.
 A typical MFC-R2 call flow is as shown below.

 Line Signals are the ABCD bits of CAS in timeslot 16, which represents the states of the line.
-Although E1 Channel Associated Signalling (CAS) framing supports 4 signalling bits, only 2 of them (per direction) are used for R2 line signalling.
-Thus the signalling channels supporting the R2 line signalling protocol are referred to as Af and Bf in the forward direction, and Ab and Bb, in the backward direction.
+Although E1 Channel Associated Signaling (CAS) framing supports 4 signaling bits, only 2 of them (per direction) are used for R2 line signaling.
+Thus the signaling channels supporting the R2 line signaling protocol are referred to as Af and Bf in the forward direction, and Ab and Bb, in the backward direction.
 The forward channel indicates the condition of the outgoing switch equipment and reflects the condition of the calling party's line.
 The backward channel indicates the condition of the called party's line.
-The following table summarizes the signalling states of a typical call.
+The following table summarizes the signaling states of a typical call.

 MFC-R2 Register Signaling